 Sengled's smart bulbs are rated for 800 lumens.
 Philips' are rated for a brighter 840 lumens, but you probably won't notice a difference.
 Lifx's Color A19 delivers 1,100 lumens but consumes more power (11 watts to Sengled's 8.6), in part because it's Wi-Fi-enabled and doesn't require a separate hub.
 Many of the colors aren't nearly that bright, but they're still visible enough to cast the shade throughout the room.

 Sengled's Elements Home app isn't as comprehensive as some others (such as Philips'), but it gets the basics right.
 It's also stable; it never crashed or became unresponsive while I was using it.

-The Element Color Plus is compatible with Amazon Alexa and Google Home/Assistant, as well as with the smart-home hubs Samsung SmartThings, Wink and Echo Plus.
-That's a decent selection, but it leaves out a few major players, notably Apple's HomeKit, which is supported by Philips Hue.
+As one of the best Google Home compatible devices and best Alexa compatible devices, you can use Alexa or Google Assistant to control your Sengled bulbs with your voice.
+The kit also works with the smart-home hubs Samsung SmartThings, Wink and Echo Plus.
+That's a decent selection, but it leaves out a few major players, notably Apple's HomeKit, which is supported by Philips Hue lights.
 Nest, which Philips Hue supports, is another notable absence.